01-edu/public/subjects/invert/README.md

 ### Instructions

-Create a function called `invert` that takes a object and returns it with its keys and values inverted.
+Create a function called `invert` that takes an object and returns it with its keys and values inverted.

 ### Notions